Seikilos/FAQs/Windows/Readme.md

     00303248  "Foobar"
     ```
 * *The quick and automated way* is using the offset of the stack pointer: `du poi(@esp+4)`.
 Or if this fails `du rbx`. (**Important**: For the new debugger model you need the WinDBG from App Store)
 * If the string is from CLR, execute `!dso` command and look in the stack to see strings used.
+(You might need to call `.loadby sos coreclr` first)
+* Bonus: To not manually step through you can set the breakpoint to automatically to continue.
+   * `bc 0` to clean the breakpoint
+   * `bu KERNELBASE!GetEnvironmentVariableW "du rbx;!dso;g"` -> will dump and then continue with `g`.
+You might want to `.clr` the output window first

 Now you have the string